ocramz/heidi/README.md

 The automatic dataframe encoding mechanism is made possible by the empty `Heidi` instance (4).

-It is also convenient to use `DeriveAnyClass` extension to avoid writing the empty typeclass instance :
+It is also convenient to use `DeriveAnyClass` to avoid writing the empty typeclass instance :

 ```
 {-# language DeriveGenerics, DeriveAnyClass #-}